kin-chong/ip/docs/README.md

 ---
 ## Contact and contribution

-If you find bugs or want to suggest improvements, open an issue in the <a href=https://github.com/kin-chong/ip>project repository</a>.
+If you find bugs or want to suggest improvements, open an issue in the [project repository](https://github.com/kin-chong/ip).
 Contributions such as documentation updates, bug fixes, and feature requests are typically welcomed.

 Tip: when filing an issue, include the exact command you ran, the error output, and the version of the application shown on startup.